Britons told to shop around for energy

 Huhne said Monday's meeting was "encouraging" and denied suggestions that, without an actual fuel price cut, the outcome would do little to help fuel consumers.

 "This is not small beer," he told reporters.
-"On an average dual fuel bill of about 1,300 pounds, by switching you can actualy get about 200 pounds off your energy bill."
+"On an average dual fuel bill of about 1,300 pounds, by switching you can actually get about 200 pounds off your energy bill."

 Huhne has dismissed Labour calls for the government to pressure companies to use growing profit to cut bills, saying it would be wrong for ministers to try to set prices.
 "This is a market and we have to make sure it is a fair market," he said.